 Farce, to me, occupies a place between the Shakespearean comedies of people falling in love and the modern romcom.
-False Confessions is a 21st century update of an 18th century French farce.
+False Confessions is a twenty-first century update of an eighteenth century French farce.
 If it seems stagy it is because of more than just its historical roots.
 It was partially filmed in a theatre during the day at the same place that the cast was performing the play in the evenings.